JasonZ-Git/JasonTechnology/git-books/HowToImproveJava.md

 This is a great - though not widely accepted so far for 2 reasons:
 -- There are too much legacy code using Date.
 -- The new Date seems assume people with start fresh.
-So my suggestion is: for green field applications, use LocalDate is convenient; for legacy code, it is really needs careful planning to switch to this new API
+So my suggestion is: for green field applications, use LocalDate is convenient; for legacy code, it is really needs careful planning to switch to this new API.

 # double & float issue
 First, float should be removed, and only keep double.